MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: Introduction

 To mitigate challenges regarding the massive training data, data compression techniques have been deployed to reduce the size of the data and minimize additional overhead.
 Current techniques for training data compression include methods like PCA\cite{mackiewicz1993principal}, t-SNE\cite{van2008visualizing}, and mutual information-based methods\cite{Kale2024TexShapeIT} for feature dimension reduction, among others.
 Specifically, such techniques work by reducing the resulting token embedding size to lower-dimensional spaces.

 Additionally, methods such as transferring knowledge across language models\cite{petroni2019language} and creating sparse representation for data \cite{dhillon2001concept} have been utilized to reduce the training cost.
 These methods utilize post-processing techniques to reduce model parameters.
 However, many of these solutions are not dynamic and still require some baseline tokenization or rely on specific linear data distributions.
 There also exists methods to reduce inference cost via removing unnecessary neural parameters through quantization\cite{han2015deep}.
-Still, these methodologies are not as effective since they are post processing methods, require a large amount of resources, and are computationally costly to run.
-A promising direction includes using compression algorithms on training data to expedite the training \cite{gajjala2020huffman}.
-One of the most popular lossless compression algorithms is the Lempel-Ziv-Welch (LZW) algorithm \cite{welch}.
-The LZW algorithm is a universal compression algorithm that works by compressing repeated patterns of bits within a dataset.
-As such, it achieves a high compression ratio and performs better with larger amounts of data \cite{gupta2017modern}.
+Still, these methodologies are post processing methods, require a large amount of resources for training, and are computationally costly to run.

+Tokenization is an essential component of many current large language pipelines \cite{rajaraman2024toward, mielke2021between, grefenstette1999tokenization}, which directly affects the volume of training data and training complexity.
+Some examples of tokenization algorithms in the literature are variants of the WordPiece \cite{wu2016google} and Byte Pair Encoding \cite{gage1994new,sennrich2015neural}.
+These algorithms are building blocks for generating the state-of-the-art tokens utilized in the Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} and Generative Pre-trained Transformer 2 (GPT) \cite{radford2019language} models.

+A promising direction for addressing the challenge of large training data size is using compression algorithms on training data \cite{deletang2023language, sennrich2015neural}.
+Specifically, compression algorithms like Huffman coding\cite{huffman1952method} and other lossless compression algorithms\cite{deletang2023language} have been evaluated as tokenizers\cite{gajjala2020huffman, wolleb2023assessing, shu2017compressing}.
+In addition, implementing linear algebraic error-correcting codes have also been in-play \cite{anjum2024lipcot, basit2007efficient}.
+However, these schemes fall short in their performance or their computational cost with respect to traditional tokenizers.